-- There are two ways to use this document either manually with the INDEX and page numbers or with the PAGE THUMBNAILS within the PDF. - Manually each section is listed by number and spanning page numbers on the Index page (i.e. Page 1 of the PDF) as well as on the bottom right corner of each page of this PDF document. - To GO DIRECTLY to the report or marketing piece, you would like to view, CLICK on the line on the Index page labeled with name of the document you are looking for.
-It will bring you to the first page of that section of the PDF, then view the pages as needed, or CLICK on the titled thumbnail page from Adobe Acrobat. - To PRINT the pages you would like to share, use the PAGE NUMBERS indicated on the index that coordinates with the document you are referencing.
+- There are two ways to select files/print individual pages for this document either manually with the INDEX page numbers reference or with the PAGE THUMBNAILS within the Adobe Acrobat program. - Manually each section is listed by number and spanning page numbers on the Index page (i.e. Page 1 of the PDF) as well as on the bottom right corner of each page of this PDF document. - To GO DIRECTLY to the report or marketing piece that you would like to view, CLICK on the line on the Index page labeled with name of the document you are looking for.
+It will bring you to the first page of that section of the PDF, then view the pages as needed, or CLICK on the titled thumbnail page from Adobe Acrobat. - To PRINT the pages that you would like to share, use the PAGE NUMBERS indicated on the index that coordinate with the document you are referencing.
 You may PRINT to a printer or PRINT as PDF to create a new digital document to share via email or server.
 For EXAMPLE using the reference below, go to PRINT and BE SURE to type in pages 27-30 in your PRINT QUE for the "2012-2013 Annual Report" as well as determine whether your document will be printed on paper or into a new PDF separated from the rest of this document: - 7.
 2012-2013 Annual Report